 '''

+Start Group

 Name = "Service Provider Characteristics"

 Class = "DMTF|SP Characteristics|001"

 ID = 6

 Description = "This group configures the DMIv2.0s SP characteristics."

 '''

-Attribute enable local security controls whether the DMIv2.0s Service Provider secures the local interfaces.
+The first attribute "enable local security" controls whether the DMIv2.0s Service Provider secures the local interfaces.
 If the value of this attribute is True when the Service Provider initializes, local interfaces are secured, thus:

-Component instrumentation which is not privileged cannot access the DMIv2.0s Service Provider

-A local management application which is not privileged cannot access the DMIv2.0s Service Provider
+- Component instrumentation which is not privileged cannot access the DMIv2.0s Service Provider - A local management application which is not privileged cannot access the DMIv2.0s Service Provider